 1. Who can participate?

-2. Can students who are not eligible for financial aid or scholarships enter the competition?
+2. Can students who are not eligible under Federal regulations to receive financial aid enter the competition?
 Can they win the competition?

 3. What are the prizes?
 When will they be awarded?